Introduction — The Bench in Istanbul

 Chapter 3 — Why Simeone?

 On August 12, 2024, Atlético de Madrid officially announced the signing of Julián Álvarez.
 The contract ran for six years.
-The fee was €75 million fixed, plus up to €20 million in performance-related bonuses — approximately €95 million in total.
+The fee was a fixed €70-75 million plus bonuses, rising to approximately €95 million in total.
 It was the most expensive sale in Manchester City's history.

 "I felt I needed a change in my career," Álvarez said at his presentation.
 "I needed to look for a new challenge."